Rafael Harpaz: Washington, D.C.

-Ambassador to Azerbaijain
+Ambassador to Azerbaijan

-From 2012 to 2015, Harpaz served as the Israeli ambassador to Azerbaijan.
+Harpaz served as the Israeli ambassador to Azerbaijan from 2015 to 2015.
 He presented his credentials to the President of Azerbaijan Ilham Aliyev on September 5, 2012.

-In 2013, he accompanied Azerbaijani Foreign Minister Elmar Mammadyarov on a visit to Israel.
-This was the first official visit of an Azerbaijaini foreign Minister to Israel since the establishment of diplomatic relations in 1993.

-In September 2013, Harpaz signed an agreement on health cooperation between Azerbaijan and Israel's International Development Cooperation Agency MASHAV.

-In 2014, he coordinated the visit of Israel's Foreign Minister Avigdor Lieberman to Baku.
-In media interviews, Harpaz defined Israel-Azerbaijan relations as "strategic relations", with cooperation in many areas.

-In September 2014, Harpaz coordinated the visit of Israeli Defense Minister Mosha Yaalon to Azerbaijan, the first such visit ever.

-At the end of September 2014, Harpaz toured the U.S. accompanied by Azerbaijan's Ambassador to the U.S. Elin Suleymanov.
+He accompanied Azerbaijani Foreign Minister Elmar Mammadyarov on a visit to Israel in 2013.
+This was the first official visit of an Azerbaijaini foreign minister to Israel since the establishment of diplomatic relations in 1993.
+He signed an agreement in September 2013 on health cooperation between Azerbaijan and Israel's International Development Cooperation Agency MASHAV.
+He coordinated the visit of Israel's foreign minister Avigdor Lieberman to Baku in 2014.
+In media interviews, he defined Israel-Azerbaijan relations as "strategic relations", with cooperation in many areas.
+He coordinated the visit of Israeli defense minister Moshe Yaalon to Azerbaijan, the first such visit ever, in September 2014.
+He toured the United States, accompanied by Azerbaijan's ambassador to the U.S. Elin Suleymanov at the end of September 2014.
 The tour included meetings and lectures with government officials, members of Congress, organizations, media, and Jewish communities in Washington D.C., Philadelphia, and New York.

-The joint tour of the two ambassadors was coordinated by the American Jewish Community (AJC).
+The joint tour of the two ambassadors was coordinated by the American Jewish Committee (AJC).

-In December 2014, Harpaz signed the visa waiver agreement for holders of official passports between the two countries.
+He signed the visa waiver agreement for holders of official passports between the two countries in December 2014.